rvanlaar/djangorecipe/README.rst

   the list of app labels which you want to be tested.
 Normally, it is recommended that you use this option and set it to your project's name.

-script-entrypoints
+scripts-with-settings
-  Entry points you add to here get their scripts created with a prefix of ``django_env_`` (with the default control-script name).
-They also get the settings environment variable set.
+  Script names you add to here (like 'gunicorn') get a duplicate script created with '-with-settings' after it (so:
+  ``bin/gunicorn-with-settings``).
+They get the settings environment variable set.
 At the moment, it is mostly useful for gunicorn, which cannot be run from within the django process anymore.
 So the script must already be passed the correct settings environment variable.
-The correct value would be ``gunicorn=gunicorn.app.wsgiapp:run``, resulting in a ``django_env_gunicorn``.
-To make it easier, you can provide just ``gunicorn`` as a shorthand notation.
-(If it is necessary for more wsgi runners, pull requests or bug reports are welcome). **Note: Added in 2.0, the exact name might change in 2.1**.

 eggs
   Like most buildout recipes, you can/must pass the eggs (=python packages)